 Pick up at Ninh Binh train station and transfer to Van Long.

-You can choose to embark on a 10 km bike ride (one way) or a 20 km ride (round trip) along the dyke, offering stunning views of rice fields, a river, and limestone mountains.
+you can choose to embark on a 10 km bike ride (one way) or a 20 km ride (round trip) along the dyke, offering stunning views of rice fields, a river, and limestone mountains.
 Take optional stops along the way for picturesque photos and interactions with locals.
 Continue your exploration by visiting Thung La Temple, which dates back to the 11th century.
 Don't miss the opportunity to experience traditional musical instruments that are integral to the spiritual life of the Vietnamese people.

-Visit an embroidery village and participate in an embroidery course guided by the local craftswoman, Mrs. Lam.
+visit an embroidery village and participate in an embroidery course guided by the local craftswoman, Mrs. Lam.
 She will proudly explain the techniques of her traditional craft, providing you with a valuable opportunity to practice on fabric like a true craftsman.

-Immerse yourself in Vietnamese culture and cuisine with a fun hands-on cooking class hosted by the welcoming team at Nep’s House.
+immerse yourself in Vietnamese culture and cuisine with a fun hands-on cooking class hosted by the welcoming team at Nep’s House.
 Learn how to prepare authentic yet simple Vietnamese dishes with step-by-step guidance from your local host.
 After cooking, sit down to enjoy the delicious meal you’ve created together.
 It’s a warm, personal experience that connects you to local life through food.

 Phat Diem cathedralwhich is well-known as the “Catholic capital” of Vietnam.
 The construction of the cathedral between 1875-1899 with a unique combination of traditional pagoda architecture and a western church made of stone and wood.